annanurov/neurals/README.md

 The highest valuie (winner) is selected as the "output" of the network.
 The second, third, etc values are usually neglected.

-Intiution is:  as such values growing closer and closer to the winner, human scepticism should also grow:
+Intiution is:  as such values grow closer and closer to the winner, human scepticism should also grow:
  - Is the winner actually the final, strongest, concrete classification?

  The analysis of the runner-up classes may be used to reflect the difficulty of classification, and as a subproblem, difficulty of diagnosis.